michalmaayan/parking-ticket-project/README.md

 The original file the project is based on can be downloaded from here (2016 and 2017 csv files)- https://www.kaggle.com/new-york-city/nyc-parking-tickets

-We have changed the original file names to "Violation_year.csv".
+Pleast notice that we have changed the original file names to "Violation_year.csv".
 For example from "Parking_Violations_Issued_-_Fiscal_Year_2017.csv" to "Violation_2017.csv"

-After downloading the two source files, please create a suitable environment by following these steps:
-    1. python -m venv env
-    2. env\Scripts\activate
-    3. pip install -r requirements.txt
-    *this step might take a while, but after this you are ready :)

 Now you are ready to run the whole project, step by step - The python files need to be run in this order: